camlab-ethz/GEMS/README.md

 ### Run GEMS on PDBbind
 This section explains how to run inference or training of GEMS on the PDBbind database using our precomputed datasets of interaction graphs on [Zenodo](https://doi.org/10.5281/zenodo.14260171).
 These include **PDBbind CleanSplit**, the complete **PDBbind database** (v.2020) and the **CASF benchmarks**.
 For more details on available datasets and variants, refer to [GEMS Variants and Datasets](docs/GEMS_variants_and_datasets.md).

-**Note:** If you prefer to start with the PDBbind source data and construct the graphs yourself (e.g., using custom language model embeddings), follow the instructions in [PDBbind from scratch](docs/GEMS_pdbbind.md).
+**Note:** If you prefer to start with the PDBbind source data and construct the graphs yourself (e.g., using other language model embeddings), follow the instructions in [PDBbind from scratch](docs/GEMS_pdbbind.md).

 * **Download Datasets:** Download PyTorch datasets from [Zenodo](https://doi.org/10.5281/zenodo.14260171)